 Have you ever had any experience without expectations?
 What was it like?
-Where you disappointed?
-Where you surprised?
+Were you disappointed?
+Were you surprised?
 Was that surprise pleasant or disruptive?

-In an earlier post, (If we only touch one) I mentioned the idea that we are ‘sleepwalkers’ and that I hope to share my experience in ‘Waking Up’.
-Many of us tend to go through life, filled with so many expectations, we never completely experience Life.
+In an earlier post (If we only touch one), I mentioned the idea that we are ‘sleepwalkers’ and that I hope to share my experience in ‘Waking Up.’
+Many of us tend to go through life, filled with so many expectations; we never entirely experience Life.
 Sadly, this tendency to live predominately on expectations rather than living experience can affect anyone from any culture and any social class.

-I spent many years being driven by my own expectations.
-My expectations, and the re-actions to them, were heighten by my active drinking and drug use.
-However, I responded much the same as anyone else, when my expectations were not met.
+I spent many years being driven by my expectations.
+My expectations, and the reactions to them, were heightened by my active drinking and drug use.
+However, when my expectations were not met, I responded much the same as anyone else.
 I became angry, judgmental, aggressive, or defensive.
-Rarely do I recall being happy about being wrong in my expectations.
-Unless I was wrong because I expected the worst.
-In which case, this tends to start a trend of pessimism which can be just as harmful.
+Rarely do I recall being happy about being wrong in my expectations, unless I was wrong because I expected the worst.
+In which case, this tends to start a trend of pessimism, which can be just as harmful.

-Going through our day, believing we know what is about to come or what results will be received, does not contribute to our happiness or well-being.
-It takes up the time we could be actually experience Life.
-When we learn to let go of our expectations, we open ourselves to be more receptive to what ever happens.
+Going through our day, believing we know what is about to come or what results will be received does not contribute to our happiness or well-being.
+It takes up the time we could actually experience Life.
+When we learn to let go of our expectations, we open ourselves to be more receptive to whatever happens.
 This is not to say we should not plan our days.
-Or have set goals or dreams.
-On the contrary.
+Or have set goals or dreams, on the contrary.

 In the words of Mel Ash, “The Universe is only what you experience without expectations.